anandanand84/dotfiles/readme.md

-# Anand's dotfiles. -- Forked from addyosmani/dotfiles.
+# My dotfiles. -- Forked from addyosmani/dotfiles.

 For more details look into addyosmani/dotfiles.